-- Woolworths' Chief Legal Officer (CLO) and Chief People Officer (CPO) oversee the Speak Up Program. - The CLO, CPO, and other Woolworths senior leaders including representatives from Group Compliance comprise a Speak Up Committee, which meets at least every six months to review the effectiveness of the Speak Up Program, to support achieving appropriate processes and outcomes, and make relevant recommendations. - This Supplier Speak Up and Protected Disclosure Policy and the Team Member Speak Up and Protected Disclosure Policy (including Annexures), are Woolworths Group Limited's whistleblower policy for the purpose of the Corporations Act 2001 (Cth) (Aus) and the Protected Disclosures (Protection of Whistleblowers) Act 2022 (NZ).
+- Woolworths' Chief Legal Officer (CLO) and Chief People Officer (CPO) oversee the Speak Up Program. - The CLO, CPO, and other Woolworths senior leaders including representatives from Group Compliance comprise a Speak Up Committee, which meets at least every six months to review the effectiveness of the Speak Up Program, to support achieving appropriate processes and outcomes, and to make relevant recommendations. - This Team Member Speak Up and Protected Disclosure Policy and the Supplier Speak Up and Protected Disclosure Policy (including Annexures), are Woolworths Group Limited's whistleblower policy for the purpose of the Corporations Act 2001 (Cth) (Aus) and the Protected Disclosures (Protection of Whistleblowers) Act 2022 (NZ).
 It also applies to all related bodies corporate as defined in the Corporations Act.

-Policy Changes This policy may be changed at any time Date approved: 21 November 2023 Date effective: February 2024 Accountable: Chief Legal Officer (CLO) and Chief People Officer (CPO) Contact: GroupCompliance@woolworths.com.au Related policies: Team Member Speak Up and Protected Disclosure Policy; Code of Conduct Publishing This policy will be made available through the Woolworths Group Internet site as well as the supplier portal 'Partnerhub'
+Policy Changes This policy may be changed at any time, and does not form part of any team member's contract of employment.
+Date approved: 21 November 2023 Date effective: February 2024 Accountable: Chief Legal Officer (CLO) and Chief People Officer (CPO) Contact: GroupCompliance@woolworths.com.au Related policies: Supplier Speak Up and Protected Disclosure Policy; Code of Conduct Publishing This policy will be made available through the Woolworths Group Internet site as well as the People portal.